fatiando/verde/MAINTENANCE.md

 A new source distribution will be uploaded to PyPI, a new folder with the documentation HTML will be pushed to *gh-pages*, and the `latest` link will be updated to point to this new folder.

+### Archiving on Zenodo

+Grab a zip file from the Github release and upload to Zenodo using the previously reserved DOI.

 ### Updating the conda package